healthy-chicken-saladeers/rag_detective/docs/optimization.md

 ### More issues with TF-MOT

 The TensorFlow Model Optimization Toolkit also offers pruning capabilities.
-But similar to quantization, it is only compatible with Sequential or Functional Keras models rather than Subclassed models, which includes models loaded from Hugging Face's Transformers.
+But similar to quantization, it is only compatible with Sequential or Functional Keras models rather than Subclassed models, which include models loaded from Hugging Face's Transformers.

 To apply pruning using TF-MOT, the model needs to be wrapped similar to quantization, and the same compatibility issues arose as they did with quantization.
 Subclassed models like Hugging Face's `bert-base-uncased` don't expose their internal layer structure the way `Sequential` and `Functional` models do, which makes it more challenging for techniques like pruning and quantization.